Pioneer Natural Resources Company (PXD) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a -1.26% gain in the last 1 month and extending the period to 3 months gives it a 0.59%, and is -4.24% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.27% over the week and 3.06% over the month.
+The stock witnessed a -16.09% loss in the last 1 month and extending the period to 3 months gives it a -3.58%, and is -12.74% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.50% over the week and 3.14% over the month.

 Pioneer Natural Resources Company (PXD) Analyst Forecasts